Request demo

 Privileged accounts exist on the systems before anything is even deployed.
 They also exist there throughout the lifetime of the system.

-In fact, privileged users control how your IAM, domain controllers or Active Directory is set up, so that should already tell you how important is to ensure that their actions are tracked and accounted for appropriately.
+In fact, privileged users control how your IAM, domain controllers or Active Directory is set up, so that should already tell you how important is to ensure that their actions are tracked and accounted for appropriately to protect sensitive information and prevent data breaches.

 Setting up IAM is one your most important projects so you should make sure that those who actually implement the project can be successful in their tasks and that everything’s done by the book.